Part 2 of 3 – The benefits of working with a great financial adviser

 If you need access to your money for any other reason, your adviser can offer sound advice as to which investment is best to sell at that time.

-Offer you alternative investments
+Offer your alternative investments

 Alternative investments, such as real estate or purchasing an interest in a small business, are not always readily available through normal channels.
-Your adviser may be able to find opportunities outside of the mainstream that are not correlated to more traditional investments.
+Your adviser may be able to find opportunities outside of the mainstream that is not correlated to more traditional investments.
 Those alternative investments can add diversity to your portfolio and lower your overall risk.